 Gooday and Welcome!

-I am an Australian Mindfulness Master, Intuitive Life Coach, Peer Support Specialist, Hypnotherapist and ACT Therapist.
-(Acceptance and Commitment Therapy) I have vast experience coaching, teaching and mentoring people (including youth), especially those who have been diagnosed with mental ‘illness’.
+I am an Australian Mindfulness Master, Spiritual Life Coach, Peer Support Specialist, Hypnotherapist and creator of R.A.G.
+Therapy.
+(Resistance, Acceptance & Gratitude) I have vast experience coaching, teaching and mentoring people (including youth), especially those who have been diagnosed with mental ‘illness’.
 I have put my heart and soul into gaining the knowledge and experience necessary to fulfil my purpose and have achieved great success.
 There are three main reasons for my success:

 1. Lived Experience